 Here's what each policy means:

 - Monetize: The copyright holder has chosen to monetize this music, so ads may appear on your video.
-In some cases, the copyright holder may elect to share some of that revenue with you.
+Sometimes, the copyright holder may elect to share some of that revenue with you.
 Even if this policy is applied, the video may not be available everywhere or on all devices.

 - Block worldwide: One or more copyright holders doesn't allow the use of this music on YouTube.
 If you use this music, your video may be muted or may be entirely unavailable on YouTube.